April 2026 WSESU Connection Newsletter Last Day of School for Students: Wednesday June 17th. Early Release.

 Green Divider

-Since transitioning to a self-operated model, our team has been hard at work building a program rooted in scratch cooking, fresh ingredients, and strong community partnerships.
-Our team is preparing meals with care, creativity, and a deep commitment to student well-being.
+Since transitioning to a self-operated school nutrition model beginning in June 2025, our team has been hard at work building a program rooted in scratch cooking, fresh ingredients, and strong community partnerships.
+We are preparing meals with care, creativity, and a deep commitment to student well-being.

 One of the most exciting parts of this work has been expanding our use of local foods.
-Throughout this year, students have enjoyed:
+Throughout the 2025-26 school year, students have enjoyed:

 🍎Vermont-Grown Fruits & Vegetables